Overview of Trust Registration in India

 A Public-cum-Private Trust serves two purposes.
 It is the most versatile kind of trust in India as the income it generates can be used for both public and private reasons.
 It provides benefits to the general public and the remainder to specific individuals or families.
 The governance and tax implications of such trusts depend on the proportion of public versus private benefits.

-Eligibility for Trust Registration in India
+Eligibility Criteria for Trust Registration

-The below-mentioned criteria must be met to register a trust in India :
+The below-mentioned criteria must be met to register a trust in India:

 - At least two individuals must form a trust, and at least one trustee should be a resident of India.